libp2p/rust-libp2p/.github/pull_request_template.md

 <!--
 We ask every contributor to disclose AI assistance.
 This is not a filter — AI-assisted PRs are accepted.
 We just need to know what was used and you need to vouch for what you submit.
 We also ask contributors to be considerate of the reviewer's time.
-Please keep AI generated text brief and to the point.
+Please keep AI-generated text brief and to the point.

 Please do not delete this section.
 -->